Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff: Weighed-Sum Approach

 In this section, the weighted-sum approach to solve Problem (\ref{RS-tradeoff-MOO}) is specified.
 Weighted-sum approach is a classical method to solve MOO.
 It converts MOO into a SOO problem by assigning a weight to each normalized objective function and sum them up.
 Therefore, the MOO of (\ref{RS-tradeoff-MOO}) is transformed into

-where $w\in[0,1]$ is a constant to control the priority of EE and SE.
-As in \cite{Tervo2018tradeoff}, the denominator $\mathrm{P_{c}}$ of the second fraction in (\ref{RS-tradeoff-SOO}) is introduced to unify the units of the two objective functions in (\ref{RS-tradeoff-MOO}) so that the values are comparable.
+where $w\in[0,1]$ is a constant to characterize the priorities of EE and SE and is decided according to the application environments and quality of service (QoS) requirements.
+As specified in (\ref{power}), $\mathrm{P_{c}}$ is a constant representing the rate-independent fixed power consumption.
+According to \cite{Tervo2018tradeoff}, the denominator $\mathrm{P_{c}}$ of the second fraction in (\ref{RS-tradeoff-SOO}) is introduced to unify the units of the two objective functions in (\ref{RS-tradeoff-MOO}) so that the values are comparable.
 We remark that the denominator of the second term is a constant which could be chosen randomly without affecting the solutions of Problem (\ref{RS-tradeoff-SOO}).